 The Company may also make a discretionary, non-elective profit sharing contribution to the Plan; however, an annual contribution is not required.
 The non-elective contribution is available to all participants employed on the last day of the Plan year.
-No discretionary non-elective contributions were made in 2010 or 2009.
+No discretionary non-elective contributions were made in 2013

 Participants direct the investment of their contributions and all Employer contributions into various investment options offered by the Plan.
-Currently, the Plan offers a Company common stock fund, one common/collective trust and eleven mutual funds as investment options for participants.
+Currently, the Plan offers a Company common stock fund, one common/collective trust and ten mutual funds as investment options for participants.

+Participant Accounts

-Participant Accounts - Each participant account is credited (charged) with the participant's and the Company's contributions and an allocation of net investment earnings (losses).
-Allocations of contributions are based on participant compensation and allocations of net investment earnings (losses) are based on account balances as defined in the Plan document.
+Each participant account is credited (charged) with the participant's and the Company's contributions and an allocation of net investment earnings (losses) and administrative expenses.
+Allocations of contributions are based on participant compensation, and allocations of net investment earnings (losses) are based on account balances as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account balance.

+Vesting

-Vesting - Participants are immediately vested in their voluntary pre-tax contributions and any earnings or losses thereon.
-All participants are 100% vested in all employer safe harbor matching contributions and profit sharing contributions made after January 1, 2007.
-All contributions made by the Company to the Plan prior to January 1, 2007 became 100% vested for all participants who were employed by the Company on or after that date.
+Participants are immediately vested in their voluntary pre-tax contributions and any earnings or losses thereon.
+All participants are 100% vested in all employer safe harbor matching contributions and profit sharing contributions.